mocklis/mocklis.docs/source/reference/index.rst

 The :doc:`../getting-started/index` makes extensive use of ``Log`` steps.

-If you're working with Xunit as your test framework, you probable know that you cannot write to the Console and expect the strings written to be part of the test output, and that instead your test class accepts an ``ITestOutputHelper`` on the constructor.
+If you're working with Xunit as your test framework, you probably know that you cannot write to the Console and expect the strings written to be part of the test output, and that instead your test class accepts an ``ITestOutputHelper`` on the constructor.
 The recommended approach is to have your test class implement the ``ILogContextProvider`` interface.